-Soils within the scheme extent are recorded as mineral podzols, peat and brown soils (Scotland's Soils).
+Soils within the scheme extent are recorded as brown earth soils with humus-iron podzols and drifts derived from granites and granitic rocks (Scotland's Soils).

 As a result of the works taking place strictly within the existing man-made footprint, it has been determined that the proposed project does not carry the potential to cause direct or indirect impact to geology or soils.